ThingLabsIo/ThingLabsIo.github.io/pages/workshop/esp8266/07-sending-c2d-messages.md

 end
 {% endhighlight %}

-# Run the App on the Device
+# Run the Lua Program on the ESP8266
-To run the application you will save it to the ESP8266, reset the device, then invoke the code.
+To run Lab07.lua on your Weather Station, do the following:

 1. Press the button 'Save to ESP' on the lower left of the ESPlorer interface.
-2. Push the reset button on the ES8266
+2. Push the reset button on the ES8266.
 3. When it's done booting, click the 'Reload' button on the right side.
    You should see a list of files on the ESP8266
 4. Double click the file on the right hand side that you saved.
    This should execute your code.

-# Run the Application Again Turning the LED On and Off
+# Run the Lua Program Again Turning the LED On and Off
 Now you can browse to the website you deployed in Lab 05 and use the buttons to turn the LED on and off.

 1. Browse to your website and enter the name of your device as the __device id__.